 Require SAML for sign-in

-After you create a SAML configuration, you can require users to sign-in using SAML and prevent users from bypassing SAML with a username and password for login.
+After you create a SAML configuration, you can require users to sign in using SAML and prevent users from bypassing SAML with a username and password for login.
+Before you do so, follow the instructions in Check SAML Usage.

 Sumo automatically adds your account under Allow these users to sign in using passwords in addition to SAML as a whitelisted user as a preventative measure to ensure you’re still able to access Sumo if you run into issues.